David Peters (paleoartist): Activities

-Peters has no formal qualifications in paleontology.
-During the 1980s and 1990s Peters authored & illustrated several children's books on Dinosaurs and other prehistoric animals.
-Up until the 2000s Peters was a regular figure at paleontological conferences and well-known in the field.
-In 2003, Peters presented an abstract at the Society of Vertebrate Paleontology annual meeting, during which he claimed that the pterosaur Jeholopterus was hematophagic.
-By the mid-2000s, conflicts between Peters and academic paleontologists meant that his appearances at conferences were less frequent and publication in scientific journals more difficult.
-Peters started The Pterosaur Heresies WordPress blog in 2011.
-Peters does not usually personally examine fossils as do most paleontologists, but instead relies on photographs of fossils manipulated in Photoshop.
-Peters contends that by using image manipulation, specifically a process he refers to as "Digital Graphic Segregation", he can see meaningful details in the fossils that paleontologists do not.
+From the mid-1980s to the late-1990s, Peters authored and illustrated several books on dinosaurs and other prehistoric animals for general audiences.
+Peters became a regular figure at paleontological conferences during this time and was both well-known and well-regarded in the field for his artwork.
+In 2003, Peters presented an abstract at the Society of Vertebrate Paleontology annual meeting, during which he proposed that the pterosaur Jeholopterus was hematophagic.
+Due to the poor reception of the abstract, and further conflicts between Peters and academic paleontologists through the 2000s, appearances at conferences became less frequent and publication in scientific journals more difficult.
+As a result of these publishing difficulties, Peters started The Pterosaur Heresies WordPress blog in 2011.

+Peters has no formal qualifications in paleontology, and does not usually personally examine fossils as do most paleontologists, instead relying on photographs of fossils manipulated in Photoshop.
+Peters contends that by using image manipulation, specifically a process he refers to as "Digital Graphic Segregation", he can uncover meaningful details in the fossils that paleontologists do not.